nnethercott/nnethercott.github.io/src/content/blog/tok.md

 <!-- The "easiest" BPE tokenizer to train is one where we start with numbers 0->255 and build up the vocabulary from there!
 This saves us from the headache of defining rules for splitting strings into characters, or the type of preprocessing we perform. -->

-## Fast encoding algorithm
+## The naive approach - *O(mn)*

-Suppose you've already trained your tokenizer, i.e. you have a hashmap that lets you map sequences of bytes to unique tokens.
+Suppose you've already trained a tokenizer, i.e. you have an abstracted hashmap that lets you map a sequence of bytes to unique tokens.
 What's the fastest way to use this lookup table to encode and decode your data?

 <!-- ### A basic approach -->